Updated: Fall of 2023

 First thing to know: whenever you get a cracked heat exchanger diagnosis, the technician should be able to show you the crack.

 If they say it’s not a visible crack, but they have a CO detection device that found a crack, ask them to show you.
 It’s not that you’re questioning their credibility, you’re just wanted to see for yourself.
+The Homesense technicians get trained on this process during Heat Exchanger Expert Certification classes.

 Either way, you should get a second opinion from another company before moving forward.